Defense is the cause of CSUB's recent struggles

 There have been plenty of adjustments throughout first 27 games of the year and the biggest one remaining, according CSUB’s coaches and players, has to do with the defense.
 They blamed the team’s five losses in the last six games on its defensive performance.

-With just three regular season games left, CSUB’s adjusted defensive efficiency of 107.8 is its worst mark since 2011-12, according to Kenpom.com.
+With less than a handful of regular season games left, CSUB’s adjusted defensive efficiency of 107.8 is its worst mark since 2011-12, according to Kenpom.com.
 The Roadrunners’ current 72.7 points per game allowed during conference play would be its worst for a season in six years in the WAC.

-CSUB will face the WAC’s second-best offense during conference play — Grand Canyon — on Saturday at 6 p.m. at GCU Arena.
-That’ll be the next chance for the Roadrunners to gauge their defensive ability about a week and a half before the start of the WAC Tournament.
+CSUB faced the WAC’s second-best offense during conference play — Grand Canyon — on Saturday, but ultimately lost 73-69.
+It was its chance to gauge its defensive ability about a week and a half before the start of the WAC Tournament.

 “That’s where we’re gonna focus first regardless because (head) coach (Rod Barnes) is a defensive minded coach and that’s the mentality of our program,” CSUB assistant coach Jeff Conarroe said.
 “Our best teams have been defensive oriented.
 Certainly, this team in particular has been better as far as rebounding and then offensively than other teams in the past.
 But when we would look at our weaknesses, we’re gonna start with our defensive effort and that certainly has to improve.”